 Castle Bromwich: its airfield and aircraft factory, by M.D.
 Newell, 1982

 Castle Bromwich (Warwickshire) in times past, by C.W.
 Green, 1984

 The ever changing village: Castle Bromwich - it's [sic] history and development, by Colin W. Green and Jerry Dutton, 1989

 Tales from the village green by Colin W Green and Jerry Dutton

 Castle Bromwich, Castle Vale and Shard End, by Peter Drake and Marian Baxter, 2000

 Check the online catalogue to see if the above books on Castle Bromwich are available at your local Solihull library.

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Castle Bromwich, however recent, by completing a memory sheet attached right.
+Let us know your memories of Castle Bromwich, however recent, by completing a memory sheet below.